-A CPE enabling to acquire downlink synchronization and uplink transmission parameters from MR-BS shall perform initial ranging with CDMA code to MR-BS.
-While, the initial ranging request from the CPE may not arrive to the MR-BS due to the uplink power constraint of the CPE.
-In this case, a certain centralized scheduling R-CPE may perform relay initial ranging for the CPE.
+A CPE enabling to acquire downlink synchronization and uplink transmission parameters from the MR-BS in an AZ shall perform initial ranging with CDMA code to the MR-BS.
+While, the initial ranging request from the CPE may not arrive to the MR-BS due to the transmission power constraint of the CPE.
+In this case, a certain centralized scheduling R-CPE may perform y initial ranging for the CPE.